 - The claim is 120 days past the date of accident and a conditional payment is being requested.

-If there is an open Worker's Compensation screen on CWF, does it need to be closed if not Worker's Compensation related?
+If there is an open Worker's Compensation, Auto or Liability screen on CWF, do they need to be closed if not Worker's Compensation, Auto or Liability related?

-No, just put your claim information on the first line in remarks "Not Workers Compensation" and the MSP department will work these claims.
-If the claim is worked incorrectly, refer to MSP to have claim adjusted.
+No, just put your claim information on the first line in remarks "Not Workers Compensation," "Auto," or "Liability" and the MSP department will work these claims.

 When can Conditional Primary Medicare Benefits be paid?